TheBlep/Terminal-based-battleship/README.md

 - **Different size ships** Adding different size ships to allow variation and add a bit more stratagy to the game.
 - **Player ship placement** Allow the player to decide their ship placement and orentation (assuming different size ships).

 ## Data Model
 The data model for Battleship includes:
 - **Grids:** A 10x10 grid representing the game board; "~" representing unknown waters, "S" representing ships, "X" representing hit marks, "O" representing guessed and missed marks.
 - **Guesses:** Each time the player or computer guesses, the grid is updated ot show this change and its result.

 ## Testing

+False input testing for all game inputs:
+- A letter (not the one requested) "a"
+- Multiple letters "abc"
+- A single number "1"
+- Multiple numbers "123"
+- An empty ENTER with no input
+- Only spaces
+- Special characters ? ! @ etc

 ### Bugs